Bradley M. Kirklin - Partner

 Mr. Kirklin’s broad area of expertise includes all manner of business, employment, oil & gas, real estate and construction disputes.
 His clients often call upon him to represent them in obtaining, or defending against, emergency injunctive relief at TRO proceedings and temporary injunction hearings.
 Mr. Kirklin also frequently represents financial advisors and financial institutions in employment disputes, FINRA investigations and Texas State Securities Board investigations.

-He served as the President of the Houston Bar Association’s Securities Litigation and Arbitration Section for the 2019-2020 year, and in 2020, Mr. Kirklin was recognized by his peers as a Texas Super Lawyer for the third consecutive year, an honor bestowed on just 5% of the practicing attorneys in Texas.
+He served as the President of the Houston Bar Association’s Securities Litigation and Arbitration Section for the 2019-2020 year, and in 2022, Mr. Kirklin was recognized by his peers as a Texas Super Lawyer for the fifth consecutive year, an honor bestowed on just 5% of the practicing attorneys in Texas.

 Mr. Kirklin was born and raised in Houston and is a proud alum of Episcopal High School.
 He obtained his undergraduate degree in finance from the University of Texas and then his law degree from the University of Houston Law Center.
 In between college and law school, Mr. Kirklin worked in the litigation advisory group for Ernst & Young LLP, where their practice focused on providing expert financial analysis to litigants.

 Mr. Kirklin is married to Natalie, an educator in Houston, and they are enjoying raising three precocious kids, two daughters, Annabeth and Lauren, and their son, Mac.
 In his free time, Mr. Kirklin enjoys the outdoors, exercising, and attempting to play golf, though he is much more successful at watching it.

 - First chair FINRA breach of contract case on behalf of claimant financial institution.
 Result: Panel entered an award for $356,000 in contract damages, interest, and attorneys’ fees in favor of financial institution.